bllongbeverly/Ooooparadigm/README.md

 WHEN I open the `logo.svg` file in a browser
 THEN I am shown a 300x200 pixel image that matches the criteria I entered Mock-Up

+## Description

+This is another useful example for a person to be able to create their own svg logo for their use.

+## Usage

+When prompted using Node, JSON, index.js, the user should be able to create an svg logo.

+## Sources

+Caleb Crum-Instructor
+chat GPT
+Patrick Lake-Tutor
+Bootcamp Modules